illinois-cs418/illinois-cs418.github.io/index.md

 - Exam 3: 11am-12pm, May 4, 2022

 The exams will be online using Prairielearn. **They will be synchronous and will last for 1 hour from 11am-12pm Central Time on the day of the exam**
 They are open web - you can use any reference material you wish while taking the exam.
 You should not collaborate with other people.
 Any instances of collaboration will be considered a violation of academic integrity and will result in a 0 on the exam and a letter grade reduction in the final course grade.
 Also, the nature of the exam will make collaboration unhelpful - you will get a better grade working on your own rather than wasting time trying to work together.

+### Extra Credit ###

+There will be one extra quiz, available April 27 through May 4, that you can use to raise your lowest exam score by up to 30%.
+Same rules as other quizzes...you get to take it repeatedly over the last week of class until you are happy with the score.
+It will be the same approximate length and level of difficulty as the other quizzes.

 ## Grades ##
 We will post grades on [Canvas](){:target="_blank" rel="noopener"}.